dougeby/IntuneDocs/zDeletedTopics/Custom-URI-settings-for-Windows-10-devices.md

 ---
+# required metadata

-title: Custom URI settings for Windows 10 devices ms.custom: na ms.reviewer: na ms.service: microsoft-intune ms.suite: na
+title: Custom URI settings for Windows 10 devices | Microsoft Intune
-ms.tgt_pltfrm: na
+description:
+keywords:
+author: robstackmsft
+manager: jeffgilb
+ms.date: 04/28/2016
 ms.topic: article
+ms.prod:
+ms.service:
+ms.technology:
 ms.assetid: b05bbc3f-6256-490d-901f-3746203ca160

-author: robstackmsft
+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: jeffgilb
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Custom URI settings for Windows 10 devices
-This topic lists the settings that you can configure for Windows 10 and Windows 10 Mobile devices in a [!INCLUDE[wit_firstref](../Token/wit_firstref_md.md)]**Windows 10 Custom Policy**.
+This topic lists the settings that you can configure for Windows 10 and Windows 10 Mobile devices in a Microsoft Intune **Windows 10 Custom Policy**.

-For information about how to create and deploy these policies, see [Windows 10 custom policy settings in Microsoft Intune](../Topic/Windows-10-custom-policy-settings-in-Microsoft-Intune.md).
+For information about how to create and deploy these policies, see [Windows 10 custom policy settings in Microsoft Intune](Windows-10-custom-policy-settings-in-microsoft-intune.md).

 > [!NOTE]
 > In the **Supports** column of the following table, the following values are used:
 >
-> -   **Desktop** – The setting supports Windows 10 Professional and Enterprise computers that are enrolled with [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] only.
+> -   **Desktop** – The setting supports Windows 10 Professional and Enterprise computers that are enrolled with Intune only.
 > -   **Mobile** – The setting supports Windows 10 Mobile devices only.
 > -   **Both** – The setting supports both desktop and mobile devices.
 >
-> All devices must be enrolled with [!INCLUDE[wit_firstref](../Token/wit_firstref_md.md)] if you want to use the Windows Custom URI Policy.
+> All devices must be enrolled with Intune if you want to use the Windows Custom URI Policy.

 ## Policy